Sundaram7922/Python101/README.md

 # Python101
-This repository will contain code of python101.
+This repository will contain code of python101 Course.